niobium-nz/Niobium/README.md

-# COD Platform for .NET
+# Niobium Platform for .NET

 **COD** is a .NET framework designed to accelerate the development of modern cloud-based applications.
 It provides ready-to-use integrations with popular PaaS services like Azure Storage Table, Azure Service Bus, Azure Functions, IoT Hub, and more.
 The framework also features built-in role-based authentication via JWT backed by a cloud-based identity service.